kumarkasimala/accounting-nodejs/README.md

 # Simple Node with Express + MongoDB Server

 An easy way to get started with a Express server with MongoDB with Node.js.
-[Read more about it.](https://www.robinwieruch.de/mongodb-express-setup-tutorial/)

 ## Features